hezhonghao/hezhonghao.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf
 description: You can download a PDF version.
 Although the cv is more updated on this website.
+I intend to disclose the whole journey of mine here, however it may look winding and strange to others.
+I want to build, one stone a time, and one item in this page.
+In the end it's life worth living.
 toc:
   sidebar: left
 ---